sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Data migrations (as part of releases, framework, before the new instances come up, during the release, after the old instances are gone, using sidecars)
 - Logging (asynchronous, correlation, bump the level of logging for a specific invocation)
 - Logs collection

+## Frameworks and libraries

+- You'll need to figure out how to do a range of table stakes, including configuration parsing, etc.
+- You don't want to implement these low-level concerns yourself.
+- You TODO

 - Test strategy (contract, integration, service tests, smoke tests)
 - Test tenants, test users, test email server